learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 ### Instructions

 Okay, let's get some practice with logical operators.
-Take a look at line 4 in the REPL (the only un-commented out line).
+Take a look at the 4th line in the code above (the only un-commented out line).
 What do you think the expression will return?
-Think it through and come up with an answer, then click Run to check whether you're right.
+Think it through and come up with an answer, then copy & paste it into your console and hit enter to check whether you're right.
 When you're done with the first expression, work your way down, un-commenting out each expression in turn.
 Be sure you think each example through and figure out your answer before clicking Run.

 If you're having difficulty with the examples, try following this procedure: